15mmerits/error/README.md

-Problem solved. no need to look into it. i already solved this error. thank you :)
+Problem solved. no need to look into it. thank you :)